openstack-charmers/openstack-libs/README.md

 ## Description

-The `openstack-libs` charm provides a set of [charm libraries] which offers convenience methids for interacting with charmed OpenStack services.
+The `openstack-libs` charm provides a set of [charm libraries] which offers convenience methods for interacting with charmed OpenStack services.

 This charm is **not mean to be deployed** itself and is used as a mechanism for hosting libraries only.